elastic/elastic-package/docs/howto/pipeline_testing.md

 ## Introduction

 Elastic Packages are comprised of data streams.
-A pipeline test exercises ingest pipelines defined for a package's data stream.
+A pipeline test exercises Elasticsearch Ingest Node pipelines defined for a package's data stream.

 ## Conceptual process